COVID-19 Message and Resources

 Regional Relief and Recovery Fund (RRRF)– Community Futures Stream

 This $962-million Government of Canada fund is to support small and medium size businesses that have been negatively impacted by the COVID-19 pandemic.
-These businesses can now apply for loans of up to $40,000 through RRRF.

 As the financing terms of RRRF and Canada Emergency Business Account (CEBA) are the same, rural businesses can choose which program to apply for funding.
 Applicants can only apply to ONE of these federal programs